 The Fed distinguished between “on-person holdings” (cash in one’s pocket, purse, or wallet) typically used for transactions and “store-of-value holdings” (cash held in one’s home, car, or elsewhere).

 On average, in 2022, consumers carried $73 compared to $60 in 2019.
-Since the pandemic, the share of consumers holding cash remained steady at 79% while the figure was decreasing between 2016 and 2019.
-Rather counterintuitively, it is the younger age groups that have increased their cash holdings the most.
+Since the pandemic, the share of consumers holding cash remained steady at 79%, while the figure decreased between 2016 and 2019.
+Somewhat counterintuitively, the younger age groups have increased their cash holdings the most.

-Store-of-value holdings have grown far more spectacularly since 2019, from an average of $241 per person in 2019 to $418 in 2022 (+73%).
-The rate of growth slowed in 2022 but remained positive, in line with the overall growth of currency in circulation.
+Store-of-value holdings have grown far more spectacularly since 2019, from an average of $241 per person 2019 to $418 in 2022 (+73%).
+The growth rate slowed in 2022 but remained positive, in line with the growth of the currency in circulation.

-Finally, 93% of respondent have indicated they have no plans to stop using cash.
-In addition, when asked if a completely cashless society would be problematic, only 30 percent of consumers answered ‘no’ while the remainder of consumers believed it would be problematic or were uncertain if it would be problematic.
+Finally, 93% of respondents have indicated they have no plans to stop using cash.
+In addition, when asked if an utterly cashless society would be problematic, only 30 per centFraction of a currency representing the hundredth of the unit of account.
+More of consumers answered ‘no’.
+In contrast, the remaining consumers believed it would be inappropriate or were uncertain if it would be problematic.